 How quickly can connections be set up and/or torn down?

 When comparing anticipated lead times, factor in the wayleave (i.e. access permissions) issues that are typically associated with fibre installs.
 These can add months to a project, and you may not even find this out for weeks as a survey is commissioned on the property.
 All operators would ideally connect their customers immediately but this is rarely possible, leading some to be economical with the truth about when exactly you can expect to be online.
 By the same token, some are reticent about offering short-term contracts where these are required.
 Take care to review the penalties you may be subject to for changing SLA parameters midterm.
-Wireless services such as Luminet’s Fibre-Air are significantly more flexible, with installs taking 10 days or less.
+Wireless services such as Luminet’s Wireless Lite/ Pro are significantly more flexible, with installs taking 10 days.

 Does your connectivity provider also provide a range of cloud-based compute services?

 Stop thinking of connectivity as just a commodity.
 It makes perfect sense that the provider of your Ethernet connectivity services should also readily understand and be in a position to add value to the mission-critical applications traversing those connections.
-These could extend from offering colocation and hosting services all the way through to virtual datacentre environments and cloud-based services for backup, storage and security.
-Luminet is one that does, and even offers a range of professional services for cloud migration and WAN networking design.
+These could extend from offering colocation all the way through to virtual datacentre environments and cloud-based services for backup, storage and security.
+Luminet is one that does.
 This all adds to the potential IT agility of your organisation.